iitsg/iitsg/README.md

 Over 10 years ago, I started working in the programming field.
 Having explored numerous programming languages and possible career paths, I'm now pursuing my goal of becoming a software developer.
 I'm currently a full-stack software developer, mostly working with Java, Vue.js, and Nuxt.js.

+* 🖥️  At the moment I am actively working on a project using SolidStart
 * 🧠  I'm currently interested in and learning ML, GenAI and Solid.js
 * ⚡  I like to listen to K-pop 🎧